airam23/Proiect-practic-TM/README.md

  -  we will use test environment
- - testing using new accounts and older account is necessary The following test conditions could be found here:
+ - testing using new accounts and older account is necessary The following test conditions could be found here: [Test conditions](https://github.com/airam23/Proiect-practic-TM/blob/main/values-wallpaper.png)

 ### 3.4 Daily/Weekly/Bi-weekly test summary report